ltw-webdev-shared/curriculum/peer-evaluation.md

       text: |
         This is constructive.
 Be polite & helpful.
 And honest.

+important:
+  title: "Rubrics & feedback"
+  text: |
+    Use the most appropriate rubric you can find—there is a general rubric below if the assignment you are evaluating doesn’t contain a more specific rubric.

+    Write helpful & valuable feedback—the rubric is a guide for what you’re looking for but it is not the final outcome.
+The written, helpful, improvement-generating feedback is what’s important.

 steps:
   - title: "Enable Issues on your repo"
     person: